SURPRISE, Ariz. -- The 2025 Texas Rangers have a revamped offense, a completely rebuilt bullpen and a healthy Jacob deGrom.

-Things will look a little different from 2024, and definitely from the World Series winning team from ¡®23, but the front office believes it¡¯s put the club back in a position to compete in the American League West and get back to the postseason.
+Things will look a little different from 2024, and definitely from the World Series-winning team from ¡®23, but the front office believes it¡¯s put the club back in a position to compete in the American League West and return to the postseason.

-Here is a position-by-position breakdown of the Rangers¡¯ potential Opening Day roster.
+Here is a position-by-position breakdown of the Rangers¡¯ likely Opening Day roster.

 Catcher (2): Jonah Heim, Kyle Higashioka